 S.3.1.
 Design of Zero-Setting Mechanism. - Automatic and semiautomatic zero-setting mechanisms shall be so constructed that the resetting operation is carried out only after a whole number of belt revolutions and the completion of the setting or the whole operation is indicated.
-An audio or visual signal shall be given when the automatic and semiautomatic zero-setting mechanisms reach the limit of adjustment of the zero-setting mechanism.
-(Amended 1999 and 2002)
+An audio or visual signal shall be given when the automatic and semiautomatic zero-setting mechanisms reach the limit of adjustment of the zero-setting mechanism.\

-Except for systems that record the zero load reference at the beginning and end of a delivery, the range of the zero-setting mechanism shall not be greater than \pm 2% of the rated capacity of the scale without breaking the security means.
-For systems that record the zero load reference at the beginning and end of a delivery, the range of zero-setting mechanism shall not be greater than \pm 5% without breaking the security means.
+Except for systems that record the zero load reference at the beginning and end of a delivery, the range of the zero-setting mechanism shall not be greater than $\pm 2$ % of the rated capacity of the scale without breaking the security means.
+For systems that record the zero load reference at the beginning and end of a delivery, the range of zero-setting mechanism shall not be greater than $\pm 5$ % without breaking the security means.\\

-[Nonretroactive as of January 1, 1990] [Nonretroactive as of January 1, 2004] (Amended 1989 and 2002)
+[\\Nonretroactive as of January 1, 2004]